-The practice's website and information leaflet provided patients with information about the range of treatments available at the practice.
+The practice's information leaflet provided patients with information about the range of treatments available at the practice.

-One of the dentists described to us the methods they used to help patients understand treatment options discussed.
-These included for example study models and X-ray images which could be shown to the patient or relative to help them better understand the diagnosis and treatment.
+The dentists described to us the methods they used to help patients understand treatment options discussed.
+These included for example models and X-ray images which could be shown to the patient or relative to help them better understand the diagnosis and treatment.